robinisblank/knowledge-base/CompTIA A+ Core 2 (220-1102) - Total Seminars/11 - Working with the Command-Line Interface.md

 - Linux doesn't use drive letters; instead, everything is mounted as folders under the root directory (`/`).
 - Tab auto-fills available commands.
 - `cd ~` in Linux will move you to the home directory.
-- `pwd` in Linux will show you in what directory you're in.
+- `pwd` in Linux will show you in what directory you are in.
 - For navigation paths: Windows uses the backslash (`\`), and Linux uses the forward slash (`/`).

 ## Working with Folders